 Keto Coated Perfectly Baked Chicken Breasts

-- 3 1/2 to 4 pounds chicken breasts, in 7 to 9 ounce pieces (You can slice through the middle of larger breasts to make them smaller and not as thick, or if you want to keep them whole, place the bigger ones in a separate casserole and leave them in the oven an additional 3 -5 minutes depending on how much big they are.
+- 3 1/2 to 4 pounds chicken breasts, in 7 to 9 ounce pieces (You can pound the breasts to an even 1/2″ so they all cook evenly together, or slice through the middle of larger breasts to make them smaller and not as thick.
+If you want to keep them whole, place the bigger ones in a separate casserole and leave them in the oven an additional 3 to 5 minutes depending on how much bigger they are.
 If some are smaller, do the same and pull them out 3 minutes sooner.)

 - salt (1 teaspoon per pound) and pepper